hoodieblanket/learningJourney/Lets Learn Linux/Debian Setup.md

 ---

-Note: if you want your aliases separate then you can creat the `~/.bashrc_aliases` file and have them collated there.
+**Note**: if you want your aliases separate then you can creat the `~/.bashrc_aliases` file and have them collated there.
 However this won't run on startup and you would need to `source ~/.bashrc_aliases` each time you want to use the aliases

 If you want to have aliases start up with each shell, add the aliases directly to the bottom of the `~/.bashrc` file.
 Once done, run `source ~/.bashrc` to source the file or restart and it will auto source the file